Argarot/Accelerated-automated-screening-of-graphene-suspensions-with-surfactants-for-optimal-conductivity/README.md

-# Accelerated-automated-screening-of-graphene-suspensions-with-surfactants-for-optimal-conductivity
+# Accelerated automated screening of viscous graphene suspensions with various surfactants for optimal electrical conductivity

-This repository contains codes and raw data files for the RSC DD paper
+This repository contains codes and raw data files for the RSC DD paper.
+ArXiv link is available here: